danielePala/CIMDraw/README.md

 ![file selection](doc/01_select_file.png)

 Once loaded, the app shows a dropdown list of diagrams: choose a diagram and it will be loaded.
-Alternatevely, you can create a new diagram.
+Alternatively, you can create a new diagram.

 ![diagram selection](doc/02_select_diagram.png)